AhmedAsh4/Age-and-Gender-Detection/README.md

-# Face Detection and Classification for Age and Gender Detection
+# Age and Gender Detection

 ## Project Overview
 This project, developed as part of my graduation project, focuses on creating a comprehensive system for face detection and classification.
 The system can detect faces in images, classify them by age and gender, and store the results in a PostgreSQL database.
 Additionally, it includes a graphical user interface (GUI) for ease of use and provides an option to extract reports from the stored data.